 The Importance of Physical Intimacy in Your Marriage

-I sit down to meet with a couple, and the story is very familiar; “I want to be more than roommates,” he says.
+I sit down to meet with a couple during couples therapy in Utah, and the story is very familiar; “I want to be more than roommates,” he says.
 “I want to be held and touched by my partner.”
 “I’ve got people needing something from me all day, every day,” she replies.
 “Why can’t he understand that I get tired of being touched and just need to be by myself at night?”

-One of the most notable changes couples see after living together for awhile, and especially after having children, is the lack of physical intimacy between them.
-Intertwined on the sofa watching movies together turns into sitting on the opposite ends of the couch, one watching tv, the other on their phone.
-Conversations about this noticeable difference in the relationship typically ends in defensiveness or tears.
+One of the most notable changes couples see after living together for a while, and especially after having children, is the lack of physical intimacy between them.
+Intertwined on the sofa watching movies together turns into sitting on opposite ends of the couch, one watching TV, the other on their phone.
+Conversations about this noticeable difference in the relationship typically end in defensiveness or tears.

 WHAT IS PHYSICAL INTIMACY?